-During the reporting period one (1) surveillance device warrant was issued and two reports were received one of which was in relation to a warrant issued during the previous reporting period.
+During the reporting period no surveillance device warrants were issued and one report was received which was in relation to a warrant issued during the previous reporting period.

 We were satisfied that the Independent Commission Against Corruption had complied with its obligations under the Act.